Multi-variate correlation and mixtures of product measures: Total correlation and dual total correlation

 \begin{dfn} The random variables $X_1$, \dots, $X_n$ are \textbf{finitely correlated} if any (and hence all) of the quantities

-is finite.
+are finite.
 We also refer to a joint distribution of such random variables as \textbf{finitely correlated}.
-If this property does not hold, then the random variables and their joint distribution are said to be \textbf{infinitely correlated}. \end{dfn}
+If this property does not hold, then the random variables and their joint distribution are \textbf{infinitely correlated}. \end{dfn}

 Clearly finite-valued random variables are always finitely correlated, and so are arbitrary independent random variables.